scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 3:03
 is a great place to start.
 3:05
-One of the new features that's being made available 3:08 with this release is the Dashboards API.
+One of the new features that’s being made available 3:08 with this release is the Dashboards API.
 3:10
-You'll now be able to automate the creation of dashboards 3:12 in your workspaces and generally automate
+You’ll now be able to automate the creation of dashboards 3:12 in your workspaces and generally automate
 3:14
 more of your monitoring setup.
 3:16
-We'll come back to dashboard and monitoring
+We’ll come back to dashboard and monitoring
 3:18
 automation in future episodes.
 3:19
-Once your monitoring is setup, you'll
+Once your monitoring is setup, you’ll
 3:21
 probably want alerting to get notified
 3:23
 if the service goes down.
 3:24
-Since we've already set up the monitoring,
+Since we’ve already set up the monitoring,
 3:26
 we can create a new alerting policy
 3:28